aisultanios/MyPlaylists/README.md

 ## UIKit + SwiftUI App.

-#### The MyPlaylists project is an exemplar of my expertise in developing fully functional applications from initial designs or minimal viable products.
-It replicates the 1 to 1 features of the Apple Music app.
+#### The MyPlaylists project is a 1-to-1 fully functional clone of Apple's Apple Music app.
 I employed the Model-View-ViewModel (MVVM) design pattern to monitor modifications in the current track of playlists throughout the application.
-Moreover, a customized miniature player was created that mirrors the expand and shrink functionality of Apple Music.
+Moreover, a customized miniature player was created that mirrors the expand and shrink animations of Apple Music's player.
 Additionally, I incorporated custom ContextMenus to enable the use of pop-up menus extensively employed in the Apple Music app, along with custom tap and swipe gestures.

 ## Tech used: